Junst/stable-audio-tools-LISA/README.md

 # stable-audio-tools
 Training and inference code for audio generation models

+This code is from original code of ["stable-audio-tools"](https://github.com/Stability-AI/stable-audio-tools?tab=readme-ov-file) and ["stable-audio-LoRAW"](https://github.com/NeuralNotW0rk/LoRAW).
+This is also an experimental code, so it may not work well.

 # Install

 The library can be installed from PyPI with: